AdamLeBlanc/storybook-addon-dark-mode-toggle/README.md

 }
 ```

-Where tokens represents the global variables and color pallet that is then assigned to theme specific variable mixins in `theme-light.scss` and `theme-dark.scss` (similar to how tokens work in material 3).
+Where `tokens.scss` has the "global" custom css properties (variables) that are referenced in my theme files, `theme-light.scss` and `theme-dark.scss` (similar to how tokens work in material 3).
 I then default to the light theme but respect the users preference for a dark theme with `@media (prefers-color-scheme: dark)`.

 I also allow the user to toggle between light and dark themes via a `data-theme` selector on the `html` tag.